python/pyperformance/README.rst

 Tool for comparing the performance of two Python implementations.

-pybenchmarks will run Student's two-tailed T test on the benchmark results at the 95% confidence level to indicate whether the observed difference is statistically significant.
+pyperformance will run Student's two-tailed T test on the benchmark results at the 95% confidence level to indicate whether the observed difference is statistically significant.